PeterKassenaar/voorbeeldenAngular2/README.md

 ## Usage

 -   Every subfolder is a small mini project!
 There is no central `node_modules`.
+This is not a mono-repo.
 -   Clone the repo and use `npm install` in each different subfolder of the `examples` folder to install dependencies per project.